If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – Advising parents of an allegation of harm

-Throughout the assessment or investigation, we talk with te tamaiti to seek and take their views into account, keep them informed, provide the support they need to ensure their safety and oranga (wellbeing) and encourage them to participate in decisions being made about them.
+Throughout the child and family assessment or investigation, we talk with te tamaiti or rangatahi to seek and take their views into account, keep them informed, provide the support they need to enhance their oranga with a focus on safety, and encourage them to participate in decisions being made about them.

-We use assessment to inform these changing needs and supports and capture this in the All About Me plan.
-Regularly assessing the frequency of visits by the social worker to te tamaiti is very important during this period.
+We use our understanding and analysis to inform these changing needs and supports and capture this in the All About Me plan.
+Regularly considering the frequency of visits by the social worker to te tamaiti or rangatahi is very important during this period.

-There may be some limited circumstances where it is assessed as not appropriate or in the best interests of te tamaiti to keep them informed throughout the assessment or investigation (for example, because of their age or intellectual ability, or for their emotional and mental wellbeing) – this must be clearly recorded and reassessed during the assessment or investigation.
+There may be some limited circumstances where it is considered not appropriate or in the best interests of te tamaiti or rangatahi to keep them informed throughout the child and family assessment or investigation (for example, because of their age or intellectual ability, or for their emotional and mental wellbeing) – this must be clearly recorded and reconsidered during the child and family assessment or investigation.

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – Keeping te tamaiti informed and providing support

-The assessment or investigation is recorded in a new Child and Family Assessment or Investigation phase.
+The child and family assessment or investigation is recorded in a new Child and Family Assessment or Investigation phase.

-We record our assessment or investigation in a way so that tamariki, whānau and family can understand what the concerns were, who was involved, what information was gathered, what decisions were made, what the reasons were and what the supports were put in place.
-This helps ensure te tamaiti, whānau and family understand how the concerns were responded to.
+We record our child and family assessment or investigation in a way so that te tamaiti or rangatahi, whānau and family can understand what the concerns were, who was involved, what information was gathered, what decisions were made, what the reasons were and what the supports were put in place.
+This helps ensure te tamaiti or rangatahi, whānau and family understand how the concerns were responded to.

-Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody — Assessment or investigation
+Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody — child and family assessment or investigation

 9 Draft outcome report

-When the assessment or investigation is complete, the key investigating social worker completes a draft outcome report where the allegations, the assessment or investigation process, their analysis and the findings of the assessment or investigation (as recorded in CYRAS) are documented.
+When the child and family assessment or investigation is complete, the key investigating social worker completes an assessment report clearly articulating their understanding and analysis.
+This informs the draft outcome report where the allegations, the child and family assessment or investigation process, their analysis and the findings of the child and family assessment or investigation (as recorded in CYRAS) are documented.

 This report is provided to the caregiver or care partner care staff for their feedback by the most appropriate person (this could be a social worker, supervisor or manager).
 When deciding who this will be, we consider our relationships with the caregiver or care partner care staff and their specific circumstances.